Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     print("Invalid choice.
 Please enter 1, 2, 3, or 4.")
 ```
-**Explanation:** Menu systems commonly use if-elif-else to handle different user choices with a default case for invalid input.
+ Menu systems commonly use if-elif-else to handle different user choices with a default case for invalid input.